-The absence of food could cause stress in your body.
-Some research suggests, this stress increases Epinephrine and Norepinephrine.
+The absence of food causes stress in the body.
+This stress increases Epinephrine and Norepinephrine.
 These hormones, which are secreted by the adrenal glands, stimulate fatty acids to mobilize from the cell getting them ready to be processed for energy.

 Fat stored in the cell mobilizes and moves toward the surface.
 Once at the surface, hormone sensitive lipase splits the triacylglycerol, which is the stored fat form, cell at a certain point in the chain, hydrolyzing or splitting the fatty acid.
 The specific point in the chain, which is hydrolyzed, is part of the chemical backbone of the molecule.
 The fatty acid then moves into the bloodstream, transporting it to muscles or other cells.
 The fatty acid enters the cell and moves into the mitochondria, where the fat is burned for energy.

-Two potent nutrients have been shown in research to aid in this process.
+Two potent nutrients have shown the ability to aid in the process.
 We all know Capsaicin is hot!
-Capsimax® is an encapsulated bead(s) of Capsaicin, which could allow the beadlets to enter the gut and move it into the intestines, with little breakdown.
+Capsimax® is an encapsulated bead(s) of Capsaicin, which allows the beadlets to enter the gut and move it into the intestines, with little breakdown.
 Capsimax® is most effective in the intestines.
-Once the beadlets enters the intestines, research shows, there is a slow release of Capsaicin into the bloodstream.
-This allows Capsaicin to work effectively without the immense burn you would get from eating Capsaicin.
+Once the beadlets hit the intestines, there is a slow release of Capsaicin into the bloodstream.
+This allows for Capsaicin to work effectively without the immense burn you would get from eating Capsaicin.

 Capsaicin gives peppers their heat.
-Capsaicin, some studies show, can dramatically increase Epinephrine released by your body, which could stimulate fatty acid breakdown.
+Capsaicin can dramatically increase Epinephrine released by the body, therefore stimulating the fatty acid breakdown process.
 Result: more fat cells shredded and used for energy!

 The other potent nutrient, Raz K®, works to help this process.
-Raz K® could help to mobilize stored fat and move it to the surface of the cell shows some clinical research.
+Raz K® helps mobilize stored fat and move it to the surface of the cell.
 Once there, the fat cell is broken down, sending it on its way to other areas of the body.
 I will explain more about this in a minute.

 Raspberry ketones are a natural phenolic compound found in raspberries.
-They may potentially increase lipolysis, which is the breakdown of triacylglycerides into a more usable form.
-So, it comes as no surprise that Raz K®, according to some studies, can also: release adiponectin, aid in fatty acid oxidation and, of course, lipolysis.
+They can increase lipolysis, which is the breakdown of triacylglycerides into a more usable form.
+So, it comes as no surprise that Raz K® can also: release adiponectin, aid in fatty acid oxidation and, of course, lipolysis.

 Research done by Park, determined rats who consumed a high-fat diet in combination with raspberry ketones, stunningly showed no additional increase in body weight or body fat.
 They also showed an increase in lipolysis, or the breakdown of fatty acids in the cell, shipping it to other areas for energy.

 In a similar study, Morimoto et al. discovered rats fed a high-fat diet showed a build up of triglycerides in the liver.
-Those same rats were fed the same fat-enriched diet, this time with the addition of raspberry ketones.
+Those same rats were fed the same exact fat-enriched diet, this time with the addition of raspberry ketones.
 What they found will shock you!

 The reason why this formula is so effective is the use of Capsimax® and Raz K® together.
-The use of Capsimax® could increase the secretion of Epinephrine and Norepinephrine, while Raz K® has the potential to liberate fat from adipocytes, allowing them to be shredded and burned.
-This powerful combination, suggests previous findings, could increase fatty acid metabolism by providing more fuel for your fat burning machine to use for energy!
+The use of Capsimax® increases the secretion of Epinephrine and Norepinephrine, while Raz K® liberates the fat from the adipocytes, allowing them to be shredded and burned.
+This powerful combination increases fatty acid metabolism by providing more fuel for your fat burning machine to use for energy!